The Inkey List offers high-quality skincare products at an affordable price but is The Inkey List cruelty-free and vegan? I’ve got the answers here!

 “We don’t test our products on animals we don’t work with suppliers who do as part of our contracts with them.
 We won’t enter any market that requires animal testing either by ourselves or a third party on our behalf!”

 Below is a screenshot of The Inkey List’s official animal testing statement:

 Is The Inkey List Sold in China?

-All imported cosmetics sold in China are required by law to be tested on animals, however, The Inkey List has confirmed they do not sell their products in China, therefore they are not required to test on animals.
+Most imported cosmetics sold in mainland China are required by law to be tested on animals in 2021.
+However, The Inkey List has confirmed they do not sell their products in retail stores in mainland China and therefore they are not required to test on animals.

 Is The Inkey List Vegan?

-Browsing through The Inkey List’s website, I noticed in some of their product descriptions it states,
+Browsing through The Inkey List’s website, I noticed in the ASKINKEY section of some of their product descriptions says:

 “Is this product vegan?

 This product contains no animal derivatives, however we are not yet vegan certified.”